 6) What are the content requirements applicable to a submission to the festival?

-i) Your submission must be your own work, must not be copied, must not contain any third-party materials and/or content (including background music) that you do not have permission to use, must not promote your own or third party goods or services or include any trademarks (other than those belonging to WHO), and must not show inappropriate or dangerous behaviour, or otherwise be obscene, defamatory, distasteful, offensive, or in breach of any applicable legislation or regulations, or in breach of any confidentiality obligations owed by you to third parties.
-If WHO has reason to believe your entry is not your own work, if a person objects to the inclusion of a video in which they are featured being included in the film festival, or if your entry otherwise breaches these rules, then we may not consider it and may disqualify it.
+i) Your submission must be your own original work, must not be copied, must not contain any third- party materials and/or content (including background music) that you do not have permission to use, must not promote your own or third party goods or services or include any trademarks (other than those belonging to WHO), and must not show inappropriate or dangerous behavior, or otherwise be obscene, defamatory, distasteful, offensive, or in breach of any applicable legislation or regulations, or in breach of any confidentiality obligations owed by you to third parties.
+If WHO has reason to believe your entry is not your own work, if a person objects to the inclusion of a video in which they are featured being included in the film festival, or if your entry otherwise breaches these Rules, then WHO reserves the right not to reject or not consider the submission.

 ii) In submitting an application to the film festival, you warrant that:

-- you have not and will not grant licences of your submission to companies dealing with military, arms, tobacco, alcohol or pharmaceutical products or services, or for advertising of commercial products or services.
+- you have not and will not grant licenses of your submission to companies dealing with military, arms, tobacco, alcohol or pharmaceutical products or services, or for advertising of commercial products or services.

-- your submission has not been produced with funds from WHO or related programmes, nor from other United Nations institutions or programmes.
+- your submission has not been produced with funds from WHO or related programs, nor from other United Nations institutions or programs.

-7) What are the legal terms and conditions applicable to a submission to the festival?
+7) What are the legal terms and conditions applicable to films shortlisted by the festival?

-i) In submitting an entry for the festival, you agree, and agree to ensure that all production and distribution companies involved in your submission shall also agree, to give a non-exclusive, transferable, fully paid up, perpetual, license to the World Health Organization for its public screening during the festival events, in case your video will be part of the festival selection.
+a. to ensure that all production and distribution companies involved in your submission shall also agree, to give a non-exclusive, worldwide, fully paid up, perpetual, sub-licensable license to the World Health Organization for its public screening during the festival events;

-In addition, you agree that WHO may extend this license if necessary due to restrictions in the organization of a public screening, to the creation by WHO of online events dedicated to highlight the official selection of the film festival, with a written notice to you.
+b.
+To extend this license if necessary to public screenings, and online events dedicated to highlighting the official selection of the film festival, with a written notice to you.

 iv) You further warrant that consent has been obtained regarding the name, likeness, biography, picture and clinical details related to any person, including any deceased person, figuring in your submission.
 Copies of any such permission and consent shall be provided to WHO together with the submission.